PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 the local host environment - this way you can modify the DAGs locally and they will be immediately available to run.
-You can choose which dags you want to link symbolically via `AIRFLOW_BREEZE_DAGS_TO_TEST` environment variable in the `variables.env` in `airflow-breeze-config` folder in your workspace.
+You can choose which dags you want to link symbolically via `AIRFLOW_BREEZE_DAGS_TO_TEST` environment variable in the `variables.env` in `config` folder in your workspace.

 Most of the DAGs you work on are in `/workspace/airflow/example_dags` or `/workspace/airflow/contrib/example_dags/` folder.